-All pupils will start the day on Ready to Learn and will move up for consistent positive behaviour.
-Should a pupil need to move down the chart for disruptive or negative behaviour then staff will speak to the individual and remind them of what is expected before looking for an opportunity to move them back up.
-If a pupil does not manage to move back up to Ready to Learn before the end of the lesson then, following their consequence (detailed in Appendix A), they will be moved back to Ready to Learn for the start of the next session.
+All pupils will start the day on Believe in yourself and will move up for consistent positive behaviour.
+If a pupil's behaviour falls below the expected standard of Believe in yourself- responsible learner, they will be given a warning, followed by reflection time.
+If a pupil does not manage to move back up to Believe in yourself before the end of the lesson then, following their consequence (detailed in Appendix A), they will be moved back to Ready to Learn for the start of the next session.